ariga/atlas/doc/md/guides/frameworks/sqlc-declarative.md

 --to "file://schema.sql"
 ```

-This time Atlas should show a different planned changes:
+This time Atlas should show a different plan for executing these changes:

 ```text {2-3}
 -- Planned Changes: